JohanVanslembrouck/corolib/README.md

     cmake ../corolib
     make -j 4

-This second alternative keeps your build directory completly out of the source code.
+This second alternative keeps your build directory completely apart from the source code.

-When using Visual Studio to build corolib, it occurred that Visual Studio got confused by the content of the build directory.
+When using the same corolib source code directory to build corolib both on Windows and on WSL Ubuntu (using /mnt/...), it occurred that Visual Studio got confused by the content of the Ubuntu build directory.

-Go to the examples/tutorial subdirectory and start the executables.
+Go to [tutorial](./examples/tutorial) or any of the [studies](./studies) subdirectories and start the executables.
-(See README.md files in the corresponding source directories.)
+(See the README.md files in these directories.)

 #### Boost